arnhemcr/financial/README.md

 Mrglent filters multiple Ledger financial journals containing entries, also known as transactions.
 It:
-  - removes mirrored entries that have been marked with the transaction code "MT"
+  - removes mirror entries that have been marked with the transaction code "MT"
   - sorts the remaining entries by date ascending

-Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirrored entries.
+Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirror entries.
-A mirrored entry is a debit in one journal mirrored by a credit in another.
+A mirror entry is a debit in one journal mirror by a credit in another.
-When those journals are merged, one side of each mirrored entry must be removed to avoid making the transfer twice.
+When those journals are merged, one side of each mirror entry must be removed to avoid making the transfer twice.

 Install mrglent by running `go install`.
 For documentation, including an example, run `go doc`.